Your website about headaches!

 Here you can see some of the results of a study in which young people between the ages of 10 and 18 were asked how often they experienced headaches in the last three months.

-It’s possible to have both tension-type headaches and migraines.
+It’s also possible to have both tension-type headaches and migraines.
 In this case it is even more important that you’re able to tell the two apart!

 …to tell tension-type headaches and migraines apart is the bounce test.
 Watch the following video for instructions on how to do this.
 If your pain gets worse, it may indicate a migraine.
 If your pain doesn’t get worse, or even gets better with movement, it’s probably a tension-type headache.